raducoravu/raducoravu/README.md

 During these years I've developed quite a few open source project on the Oxygen XML GitHub organization, most of them plugins for the DITA Open Toolkit: https://github.com/search?q=topic%3Adita-ot-plugin+org%3Aoxygenxml&type=Repositories
 Some of the most useful plugins include the plugins to add support for Latex equation and PlantUML/Mermaid diagrams in DITA XML content.

+I enjoy reading, a list with some of the books I've read: https://github.com/raducoravu/raducoravu/blob/main/books.md